tesfamic/Udacity_Projects/behavioural_cloning/README.md

 * video.py
 * writeup_template.md

-The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+The simulator can be downloaded from the Udacity classroom.
+In the classroom, sample data is also provided to help train the model.

 ## Details About Files In This Directory